Maidstone (film): Production

 Maidstone is the final of three underground films written and directed by Norman Mailer in the late 1960s and was his largest production in terms of capital expenses and physical and emotional expenditures.
 The film began production in 1968 and was not completed until 1970.
 Production occurred over five days at various East Hampton estates, and "[t]he actors worked without a script, without a net, and often, without any idea what they were doing."
 Mailer relied on his own acting as a method of directing while prodding cast members to react on film rather than reading from a script.
+Conservative commentator William F. Buckley Jr. was offered but declined a small role in the film.

 The original footage was 45 hours long, but after the editing process the producers came up with a 110-minute film.
 It took them three weeks to watch the 45 hours of film, then about six months to cut it into 7.5 hours.
 According to Mailer, the crew worked a long time before they could get down to the 3.5-hour version, which no longer exists.
 "At that point, down from 7 ½ hours, it's a totally different film.
 It was endlessly long and slow and had all sorts of interesting corners, pursued all sorts of angles, that never quite got developed enough."

+In 1971 Mailer published the screenplay (from the transcript of the finished movie), along with accounts of the filming, film stills, and his essay “A Course in Filmmaking”.

 Mailer pointed to his lack of experience as an inadvertent film producer as the main factor for inflated spending on his films Wild 90, Beyond the Law and Maidstone.
 The film cost $200,000 to produce, causing Mailer to sell part of his interest in The Village Voice.
 The film would eventually bankrupt Mailer before completion.